 - Explore the impact of world issues, laws, trends on HR

 - Contrast leadership models, skills, and needs

-- Demonstrate knowledge of the current global economy as it relates to the HR profession and its functions
+- Navigate the current global economy and how it relates to HR

-- Understand, contrast, and utilize best practices within domestic and global HR markets
+- Leverage best practices within domestic and global HR markets

-The Graduate Certificate in Certificate of Advanced Study in Global Human Resources requires completion of 24 credit hours (6 courses).Concentration Courses - 16 qtr. hrs (Choose 4)
+The graduate Certificate of Advanced Study in Global Human Resources requires completion of 24 credit hours (6 courses).Concentration Courses - 16 qtr. hrs (Choose 4)